zeyad-boyah/alx_be_shell/shell_permissions/README.md

 4-empty
 creates an empty file called hello
 5-execute
-changes the permission on a file called hello to be excutable
+changes the permission on a file called hello to be executable for the owner 6-multiple_permissions changes the permssion on a file called hello to be executable for both file oner and group owner